CESNET/netopeer2/cli/README.md

 ## Certificates

-The `certs` directory includes copies of the needed example client certificates, which will work with the server example certificates.
+The `netopeer2/example_configuration/tls_certs` directory includes copies of the needed example client certificates, which will work with the server example certificates.